Project structure#

 conf.py

-is a Python script used to declare the configuration of Sphinx.
-The minimum required configuration for this file is explained in The conf.py file.index.rst
+: Python script that declares the Sphinx configuration.
+The minimum required configuration is explained in The conf.py file.index.rst

 directory.